• Fraser Valley Current

 Find upcoming all-candidates meetings and townhalls here.

 • Thursday, Oct.
-10: The Chilliwack Chamber of Commerce hosts an all-candidates meeting for Chilliwack North at the Chilliwack Cultural Centre on Thursday, Oct.
+10: The Chilliwack Chamber of Commerce hosted an all-candidates meeting for Chilliwack North at the Chilliwack Cultural Centre on Thursday, Oct.
 10. Admission is free.
-Details online.
+You can watch the forum below.

 Election coverage